-We were appointed as landscape architects, working within a wider Pick Everard team, to develop vibrant, welcoming, multi-functional and sustainable outdoor spaces to be enjoyed by pupils, staff and visitors alike, and to maximise opportunities to enhance the existing site.
+Our landscape architects worked within a wider Pick Everard team to develop vibrant, welcoming, multi-functional and sustainable outdoor spaces to be enjoyed by pupils, staff and visitors alike, and to maximise opportunities to enhance the existing site.

 Our design saw significant existing trees and woodlands retained, providing a mature landscape setting for the new campus.
 In addition, over 800 new trees were added.
 The new landscape provides an educational resource as well as further enhancement to the site’s biodiversity.

 The new, sustainable facility has been rated as BREEAM Very Good and incorporates eco-features including sustainable drainage systems (SuDS), bat and swift boxes, beehives and outdoor classrooms to further connect pupils to their natural surroundings.